-The statistics gathered by this study allows for some interesting reading with regards to the profiles of those involved in stranger murders in the United Kingdom:
+The statistics gathered by this study allow for some interesting reading with regard to the profiles of those involved in stranger murders in the United Kingdom:

 With regards to mental health and violence, the study found that only 5% of stranger murders carried out between 1996 – 1999 were committed by people diagnosed with schizophrenia with the most common diagnosis for those committing these crimes being personality disorder (11%) followed by drug dependence issues.

-Overall, stranger homicides have increased during this period more than standard homicides have, however use of hospital orders under the mental health act did not see an increase.
-This suggests that such an increase in stranger homicides is not directly related to those with mental illness.
+Overall, stranger homicides have increased during this period more than standard homicides have, however, the use of hospital orders under the mental health act did not see a similar increase, suggesting that the rise in stranger homicides is not directly related to those with mental illness.

-Simelane had spent time in prison and suffered with mental health issues bringing him under the care of the NHS Trust.
+Simelane had spent time in prison and suffered from mental health issues bringing him under the care of the NHS Trust.
 Released in December 2012 from in-patient psychiatric care despite recommendations against it he committed murder within 3 months.
-It has been suggested he was suffering from paranoid schizophrenia to such a level that he should not have been released from hospital due to the risk to himself and others due to his psychosis.
+It has been suggested he was suffering from paranoid schizophrenia to such a level that he should not have been released from the hospital due to the risk to himself and others because of his psychosis.

 The media are particularly bad at increasing the stigma of mental illness leading to violence.
-Articles suggesting mental illness is the root cause of violent and aggressive behaviour are common place suggesting that innocent victims are being murdered by crazed strangers in the grips of psychosis on a regular basis.
+Articles suggesting mental illness is the root cause of violent and aggressive behavior are commonplace suggesting that innocent victims are being murdered by crazed strangers in the grips of psychosis on a regular basis.

 The facts are quite different and while violence can be seen in those with mental illness there is no evidence to suggest such individuals pose a higher risk to society due to their mental illness.
 In fact, research suggests you are more likely to be attacked and killed by someone without a mental illness than someone with a mental illness.